Neural Compression and Filtering for Edge-assisted Real-time Object Detection in Challenged Networks: In-Network Neural Compression

 The distillation process attempts to make the output of the new head model as close as possible to the original head.
 At an intuitive level, when introducing bottleneck layers this approach is roughly equivalent to train a small asymmetric autoencoder-decoder pipeline whose boundary layer produces a compressed version of the input image used by the decoder to reconstruct the output of the head section, rather than the image.
 Interestingly, it is shown that the distillation approach can achieve high compression rates while preserving classification performance even is complex classification tasks.

 This paper builds on this approach~\cite{Matsubara19,matsubara2020split} to obtain in-network compression with further improved detection performance in object detection tasks.
-Specifically, we generalize the head network distillation technique, and apply it to the state of the art detection models described in the previous section (Faster R-CNN, Mask R-CNN, and Keypoint R-CNN).
+Specifically, we generalize the head network distillation (HND) technique, and apply it to the state of the art detection models described in the previous section (Faster R-CNN, Mask R-CNN, and Keypoint R-CNN).

 The key challenge originates from the structural differences between the models for these two classes of vision tasks.
 As discussed in the previous section, although image classification models are used as backbones of detection models, there is a trend of using outputs of multiple intermediate layers as features fed to modules designed for detection such as the FPN (Feature Pyramid Network)~\cite{Lin17}.
 This makes the distillation of head models difficult, as they would need to embed multiple bottleneck layers at the points in the head network whose output is forwarded to the detectors.
-Clearly, the amount of data transmitted over the network would be inevitably larger as multiple outputs would need to be transferred~\cite{matsubara2020split}.
+Clearly, the amount of data transmitted over the network would be inevitably larger as multiple outputs would need to be transferred.
+Additionally, we empirically show that injecting smaller bottlenecks resulted in degraded detection performance~\cite{matsubara2020split}.

 To overcome this issue, we redefine here the head distillation technique to (\emph{i}) introduce the bottleneck at the very early layers of the network, and (\emph{ii}) refine the loss function used to distill the mimicking head model to account for the loss induced on forwarded intermediate layers' outputs.
 We remark that in network distillation (see Fig.~\ref{fig:distillation}) applied to head-tail split models, the head portion of the model (red) is distilled introducing a bottleneck layer, and the original teacher's architecture and parameters for the tail section (green) are reused without modification.
 We note that this allows fast training, as only a small portion of the whole model is retrained.